Skip to content

 Describe what you want to track in plain language:

-schema = mem.generate_schema(
+schema = client.admin.generate_schema(

-"Track user preferences, open tasks with priorities, and conversation history."
+"Track user preferences, open tasks with priorities, and conversation history.",

 )